 Where it grows:

-Tulip tree prefers moist, well-drained, slightly acidic soils.
-It is still tolerant of more alkaline soils.
+Tulip tree prefers moist, well-drained, slightly acidic soils and is tolerant of more alkaline soils.
 The tulip tree is intolerant to salt spray and salty soils.
 The tulip tree's fleshy root system prefers being transplanted in early spring, rather than autumn.
-A consistent supply of moisture is necessary for tulip trees, they can suffer from leaf yellowing when planted in a dry site.
+A consistent supply of moisture is necessary for tulip trees and can suffer from leaf yellowing when planted in a dry site.